simonseyer/PAYFormBuilder/README.md

 * button groups (list of connected buttons)
 * switches

-But there is also a generic `addView:` method where you get an empty `PAYFormView` which only holds a table view cell, you could configure on your own.
+But there is also a generic `addView:` method where you get an empty `PAYFormView` which only holds a table view cell you could configure on your own.
 Please note, that for all row types there are factory methods where you could pass a `configureBlock`, so you could always change them the way you like.

 Example
 -------